JawwadAhmadDev/uToken/README.md

 - Smart contract will mint amount of respective uTokens in account of user.
 - User can come and unwrap it any time.

+### Un-Wrapping Tokens and Coins

+**_Definition:_** Unlocking Tokens or Coins and receiving Token(s) or coin(s) back.
+For example: user want to unwrap 10 uUSDT, he will enter 10 uUSDT and our smart contract will burn 10 uUSDT and return 10 USDT to the user.

+**_Procedure_**

+- Enter desired amount to be unwrapped
+- Smart contract will burn amount of respective uTokens from account of user.
+- Respective tokens or coins will be transferred back to the user.

 ### Whitelist Mechanism

 **Definition:** Whitelist users dosn't need to enter password or to perform a transaction from UI for transferring funds.